Protecting the sea turtle population is a priority for wildlife-conscious property owners and business leaders along the Florida coast.

-JAG Window Tinting & Treatments Can Help with Sea Turtles
+JAG Window Tinting & Treatments Can Help

 JAG experts care about the well-being of endangered sea turtles, and the company regularly gives back to wildlife-focused organizations like The Animal Sanctuary.
 The professionals at JAG know the importance of monitoring light emission, especially in Florida, and they use this knowledge to help their clients comply with state and county ordinances.

 As 3M™ Window Film dealers, JAG experts have been tinting cars, homes and businesses for nearly 30 years—and their high-quality window films are designed to control visible light transmission.
-3M films are as beneficial to humans (due to their cost-effectiveness and comfort) as they are to the preservation of sea turtles.
+3M films are as beneficial to humans (due to their cost-effectiveness and comfort) as they are to the preservation turtles.

 Based in Cocoa, Florida, JAG is also a Hunter Douglas window treatment dealer, and the company offers plantation shutters, blinds, and shades for residential and commercial clients—accessories that further block out harmful sun rays.
 All of JAG’s installers are trained and employed (not contracted out), which separates them from area competitors.

 So, tint your windows.
 The sea turtles will thank you.